tensorfreitas/lunatask-mcp/docs/architecture/11-coding-standards.md

 4.  **Refactor**: Improve the implementation while ensuring all tests remain green.
 5.  **Repeat**: Continue this cycle for all new functionality.

+### Test Organization and Conventions
+- Tests live in the top-level `tests/` directory and follow the `test_*.py` naming.
+- Prefer function-scoped fixtures; avoid `autouse` fixtures unless essential.
+- Use `pytest` markers to separate unit vs integration/E2E tests (e.g., `@pytest.mark.integration`); register markers in `pytest.ini` to avoid unknown-marker warnings.
+- Keep tests flat by concern; split large modules before reaching 500 lines and favor explicit construction.
+Use `tests/factories.py` only to reduce duplication.
+Each test file should remain under 500 lines.
+- Ensure logging assertions attach to `stderr` only (never `stdout`).
+- CI must run `ruff` and `pyright` against `tests/`, and maintain or improve the current coverage baseline.

 ## Critical Rules for AI Agents

 1.  **Log to `stderr` Only**: All logging operations **must** be directed to `sys.stderr`.